-Snatchmail is a tcsh script that uses fetchmail to download your POP3 email, keeps track of the time when each message was successfully downloaded and deletes it from the server after a configurable number of days.
+Snatchmail is a shell script that uses fetchmail to download your email, keeps track of the time when messages were successfully downloaded, then deletes them from the same POP3 server(s) after a configurable number of days.

-Snatchmail is intended as a wrapper for fetchmail, so call it wherever you used to call the latter (e.g.: your crontab) and you’re set.
-Just make sure that your standard fetchmail config file (~/.fetchmailrc or $FETCHMAILHOME/fetchmailrc) only deals with POP3 servers, because Snatchmail only knows POP3.
+Snatchmail works as a wrapper for fetchmail: it needs no configuration, just call it wherever you used to call fetchmail (e.g.: your crontab).
+Make sure your standard fetchmail config file (~/.fetchmailrc or $FETCHMAILHOME/fetchmailrc) only deals with POP3 servers, because snatchmail only knows POP3.

 If you also use IMAP, either pass fetchmail a different fetchmailrc file (via snatchmail's -f option) or simply move the IMAP stuff to a different fetchmailrc file and call fetchmail -f /path/to/imap.fetchmailrc separately to download IMAP mail.